 These types of challenging situations certainly can cause one to question their identity, but I’ve never wavered in my pride for my heritage and culture.
 Integrity was very important to my parents and learning to reconcile a variety of cultural identities was an important part of growing up for me.
 This what drives me to take on new challenges, to keep developing new ideas and solutions, and to impact real change in the way healthcare is delivered.

 Vituity has a culture that not only supports innovation but encourages it, and I was really drawn to that.

 Dr. Hussain: It goes back to the idea of seeing a problem and being empowered to create solutions.
 Vituity has a culture that not only supports innovation but encourages it, and I was really drawn to that.

 Let me give you an example.
 My colleagues and I noticed that many of the patients we discharged from the ED were struggling to find follow-up care.
 For instance, we discharge patients from the ED after an evaluation for chest pain, and their instructions are to see a cardiologist in 2-3 days.
 The patient will call the cardiologist, and maybe they can’t be seen for six weeks, or that practice won’t take their insurance.
 That’s where the current system falls short.

 Dr. Hussain: I am enjoying my role, as it affords an ability to impact positive change for individual patients and at systems levels.
-As a Regional Director, I am able to build organizations and look forward to continued opportunities to do this in the context of my department, health system, and Vituity.
+As a Regional Director, I am able to build organizations and look forward to continuing to have opportunities to do this in the context of my health system, region, and Vituity.
 In particular, the creative component of entrepreneurship has a strong appeal, and I have appreciated that Vituity has embraced the entrepreneurial spirit and innovation in many ways.
 Vituity is an organization that celebrates differences and empowers everyone to identify and solve problems.
 In my leadership role, I am able to coach and mentor leaders with an interest in innovation to solve problems that face our practice every day.